sjbylo/aba/README.md

 Aba makes it easier to install an OpenShift cluster - "Cluster Zero" - into a disconnected environment, onto vSphere or ESXi (or bare-metal) using the Agent-based installer.

 Aba automatically completes the following:
-1. installs the Quay mirror registry onto localhost (your bastion)
+1. Installs the Quay mirror registry onto localhost (your bastion) - Optional.
-1. uses Quay's credentials to build out the Agent-based configuration files
+1. Uses Quay's credentials to build out the Agent-based configuration files.
-1. generates the needed boot ISO
+1. Generates the needed boot ISO.
-1. creates the required VMs in ESXi (or vSphere) and powers them on.
+1. Creates the required VMs in ESXi (or vSphere) and powers them on.
+1. Monitors the installtion progress.

 ## Prerequisites